Concepts of signed graph coloring: The fundamental approach

-A signed graph is orientable embeddable into a surface $S$ if it is embeddable into $S$ and a closed walk preserves orientation if and only if its sign product is $1$.
-Indeed, the later condition is equivalent to a closed walk reverses orientation if and only if its sign product is $-1$.
+A signed graph is orientation-embeddable into a surface $S$ if it is embeddable into $S$ and a closed walk reverses orientation if and only if its sign product is $-1$.

 \begin{theorem} [\cite{KleinBottle}] Let $(G,\sigma)$ be a signed graph without positive loops.
-If $(G,\sigma)$ is orientable embeddable into the projective plane or into the Klein bottle, then $\gamma(G,\sigma) \leq 2$ and $\gamma^*(G,\sigma) \leq 3$.
+If $(G,\sigma)$ is orientation-embeddable into the projective plane or into the Klein bottle, then $\gamma(G,\sigma) \leq 2$ and $\gamma^*(G,\sigma) \leq 3$.
 For both surfaces there are signed graphs where equality holds. \end{theorem}